ECNTechnology/ignition-kb/guides/ignition/administration.md

 ## Auto-Provisioning Firewall Rules

-Auto-Provisioning is the method used to remotely configure handsets from the Ember Portal.
+Auto-Provisioning is the method used to remotely configure handsets from the Ignition Portal.

 For a phone to be allowed to auto-provision, the WAN IP Address must be added to the ‘**Firewall Rules**'.